Links on SoundGuys may earn us a commission. Learn more.

 The Razer Kaira Wireless brings high performance for a low budget

-One of Razer’s newest gaming headsets, the Kaira Wireless is the cheaper of two Kaira gaming headsets (alongside the Kaira Pro).
+Razer is well-known for its gaming headsets and the Kaira Wireless from Razer is the cheaper of two Kaira gaming headsets (alongside the Kaira Pro).
 While the Kaira Pro brings Bluetooth support, it’s still pretty much a single platform gaming headset, especially given its poor PC compatibility.
 The Razer Kaira Wireless is similarly limited, but it’s also a cheaper, more focused device.

 For $99 USD, you get a Xbox Series X/S gaming headset that connects using Xbox Wireless and brings more than 21 hours of battery life, accurate audio, and a great-sounding microphone.
 There’s not much more to it than that—the Razer Kaira Wireless is a comfortable, straightforward gaming headset.
 This won’t break the bank if you’re staring down the barrel of multiple headset purchases for different platforms.